 - 8.1 Clients must not be observed or listened to by anyone other than their psychotherapist without the client having given informed consent.
-This applies to supervision, direct observation and to any form of audio-visual recording. - 8.2 Members must acknowledge and advise the client that they have the absolute right to withdraw consent for any presentation at any time and take all reasonable steps to comply with this request even if this causes the member disadvantage. - 8.3 Where consent is sought for presentation of clinical or case material for presentations, professional development or seminars the ANZAP guidelines for presentations must be followed. - 8.4 Members must consider dual relationship implications in using clinical material and ensure that the use of such material will not adversely impact on the therapeutic relationship. - 8.5 Members are required to take corrective action, which may include stopping use of the clinical material where the client referred to becomes distressed or withdraws consent. - 8.6 Notwithstanding client consent, Members must take steps to protect their client.
-They must: - 8.6.1 de-identify as much of the material as possible; - 8.6.2 use only the material necessary for the presentation; - 8.6.3 disguise as far as possible those characteristics that are unique.
-(NOTE: It is recognised that it may be some unique characteristics that are the reason for the presentation and therefore with appropriate consent those characteristics will be disclosed.)
+This applies to supervision, direct observation or any form of audio-visual recording. - 8.2 Members must acknowledge and advise the client that they have the absolute right to withdraw consent for any presentation at any time and comply with this request even if this causes the member disadvantage. - 8.3 Where consent is sought for presentation of clinical or case material for presentations, professional development or seminars the ANZAP guidelines for presentations must be followed. - 8.4 Members must consider dual relationship implications in using clinical material and ensure that the use of such material will not adversely impact the therapeutic relationship. - 8.5 Members are required to take corrective action, which may include stopping use of the clinical material where the client referred to becomes distressed or withdraws consent. - 8.6 Notwithstanding client consent, Members must take steps to protect their client.
+They must: - 8.6.1 De-identify as much of the material as possible. - 8.6.2 Use only the material necessary for the presentation. - 8.6.3 Disguise as far as possible those characteristics that are unique.
+(NOTE: It is recognized that it may be some unique characteristics that are the reason for the presentation and therefore with appropriate consent those characteristics will be disclosed.)